 Chinese Pork Jerky or bak kwa (Chinese dialect Hokkien), also known as rougan in Mandarin.
 It is a famous customary and much-loved Chinese New Year snack in Malaysia and Singapore.
 Bak kwa and rougan simply means “dry meat” akin to jerky.
 It is smoky, aromatic and savoury.
 Many people considered bak kwa to be the favourite local snack throughout the year in both Malaysia and Singapore.
 An extensive line of people normally queue up outside many popular bak kwa specialty shops during Chinese New Year celebrations.
 This is despite the hefty price tag during this time of the year.
 O

 The typical recipe for marinates include salt, pepper, sugar, soya sauce, rice wine, five spice powder and fish sauce.
 For my gluten free bak kwa recipe, I am using pork mince as my main ingredient.
 My marinade ingredients are gluten free light soy sauce, gluten free kecap manis, gluten free oyster sauce.
 Plus salt, ground white pepper, sugar, fish sauce, sesame oil, medium dry sherry and five spice powder.
 In addition, I used honey as glazing for the bak kwa.
-This recipe is also corn free, dairy free, egg free, nut free and refined sugar free.
+This recipe is also low carb, corn free, dairy free, egg free, nut free and refined sugar free.

 History of Chinese Pork Jerky (Bak Kwa)